openshift-cs/rosaworkshop/rosa-workshop/rosa/3-create_initial_admin.md

-## Create a quick admin user
+## Create an admin user for quick access
-If you want to be able to access your cluster immediately and have a cluster-admin user you can follow these steps.
-This is good if you need quick access to the cluster, though the recommended approach is to use a formal identity provider to access the cluster.
+If you want to be able to access your cluster immediately through a cluster-admin user, you can follow these steps.
+This is good if you need quick access to the cluster.
+Though the recommended approach is to use a formal identity provider to access the cluster (and then grant that user admin privileges, if desired).

 1. Run this command to create the admin user

-    `rosa create admin --cluster=my-rosa-cluster`
+        rosa create admin --cluster=my-rosa-cluster

     You will see a response like the following: